merthmagic/merthmagic/README.md

 ### Hi there 👋

 - 🙋‍♂️ I'm a Consultant/Generalist-Software-Developer and Chemist also.
-- 🔭 Working on Data science, Digtal Human and AIGC Research/Engineering.
+- 🔭 Working on Data science, Digtal Human, LLMs Engineering and Autonomous Agent.
 - 📚 Learning Stata,R,Rust,Scala and React.

 ### I'm Building...🚧